qase-tms/qase-javascript/qase-testcafe/README.md

 ## Example of usage

-In order to use reporter, you should add meta information to your tests.
+The TestCafe reporter has the ability to auto-generate test cases and suites from your test data.

+But if necessary, you can independently register the ID of already existing test cases from TMS before the executing tests.
 Meta key should be `CID`.
 You should assign list of case IDs to it, e.g.:

 ```js
 test
     .meta('CID', [1])